python-discord/branding/README.md

 >
 > We organize regular community events, and have a dedicated staff of talented Python developers available to assist you around the clock.
 Whether you're looking to learn the language or working on a complex project, we've got someone who can help you if you get stuck.
 >
-> Join one of our code jams, where we'll pair you up with another member and have you face off against other teams.
+> Join one of our code jams, where we'll pair you up with other members and have you face off against competing teams.
 Maybe you'll find a new collaborator for your next big project?